Two Jack Lake • ULTIMATE Guide to Visiting This Classic Lake in Banff

 Hiking Around Two Jack Lake

 A small trail goes along the shoreline of Two Jack Lake, but it’s nothing to note.
 It’s best enjoyed as an easy walk while enjoying coffee or the views.
-That being said, there are several great Banff hikes around this area.
-You can hike along Lake Minnewanka, hike to the Alymer Lookout, summit Mt.
+That being said, there are several great hikes around this area.
+You can hike along Lake Minnewanka to Stewart Canyon, hike to the Alymer Lookout, summit Mt.
 Alymer on its shoreline, or make a multiday backpacking trip.

-One of our favorite hikes in the area is C-Level Cirque, a nice challenge providing astounding views of the Bow Valley.
+One of our favorite hikes in the area is C-Level Cirque, which is a nice challenge that provides astounding views of the Bow Valley.
 If you’re after an easy hike in Banff, check out nearby Johnson Lake, as it receives fewer visitors and has a really nice trail that circumnavigates the lake.

 Can You Swim in Two Jack Lake?

-The question isn’t if you can swim in Two Jack Lake, but if you want to swim in Two Jack Lake.
+The question isn’t whether you can swim in Two Jack Lake, but whether you want to swim in Two Jack Lake.
 Like most lakes in the Canadian Rockies, Two Jack is icy cold even on the hottest August day.
 You’ll unlikely want to swim in Two Jack Lake for over a minute or so.

 Ice Skating on Two Jack Lake